utkarsh-1602/interview-approaches/nodejs/ssr-wth-ejs/Readme.md

 1. **Locals**: It is an object whose properties define local variables for the view.
 2. **Callback** It is a callback function

+## urlencoded() data
+- In Node.js with Express, `app.use(express.urlencoded({ extended: false }))` is middleware that is used to parse incoming request bodies encoded as URL-encoded data.
+URL-encoded data is commonly used when submitting form data from HTML forms.
+- When extended is set to false, the urlencoded middleware will only parse simple URL-encoded bodies.
+This means it will only parse key-value pairs where the value can be a string or array.
+This is the default behavior.
+- If you set extended to true, the middleware will parse URL-encoded bodies with rich objects and arrays.
+This allows for a more flexible parsing of the request body.
+However, using extended: true is discouraged because it can lead to security vulnerabilities known as "parameter pollution" where an attacker can manipulate the request body to override parameters or inject malicious data